uport-project/veramo-website/docs/guides/create_plugin.md

 sidebar_label: Custom Plugin
 ---

-This guide will show you how to create a simple custom plugin for Veramo.
+This is abasic guide to getting started creating Veramo plugins.
+More indepth tutorials to follow.

 Start by using the [veramo-plugin-template](https://github.com/uport-project/daf-plugin) repo on Github.
 Click the `Use this template` button to copy the repo to your account.
 Clone the repo locally and rename the package name in `package.json`.